Here's a selection of photos from our 2019 Writers' Day

 Sometimes it feels as if publishing is full of gatekeepers and they're all saying no. But there are alternatives.
 Amy Winchester discusses crowdfunding, and how writers are getting their books into readers’ hands through innovative new publishing models such as Unbound.

-Literature, going on to undertake an MA in Creative Writing at UEA.
+Jade Cuttle holds a first-class honours degree in Modern & Medieval Languages & Literature from the University of Cambridge and an MA in Creative Writing (Poetry) from the University of East Anglia.
 Now Deputy Poetry Editor at Ambit and judging the Costa Book Awards 2019, Jade has written for the Guardian, The Times Literary Supplement, The Telegraph and the Observer.
 As poet and plant-whisperer, she has been commissioned to write for BBC Radio 3, BBC Proms’ Official Guide, BBC’s Contains Strong Language Festival and BBC Introducing.
 Cuttle was awarded Gold in the 2018 Creative Future Literary Awards (Prose), selected by Lemn Sissay, and will release an album of nature-inspired poem-songs with funding from PRS Foundation this year.

 Joelle Taylor is an award-winning poet, playwright, author and editor.
 She has performed across the UK as well as internationally, both for the British Council (Zimbabwe, Brazil, Botswana, Australia and Singapore) and on solo projects across Europe.